2080 Century Park East, Suite 501, Los Angeles, CA 90067

 Ten out of the eleven patients had GERD.
 One patient had no symptoms at all.
 That person’s hernia was only discovered during an unrelated surgery.

-In addition to GERD, five patients showed evidence of chronic gastritis.
+In addition to GERD, five of the patients showed evidence of chronic gastritis.

-All the patients were treated with LSG and HH, with no signs of complications.
+All the patients were treated with LSG and HH with none showing any signs of complications.

 Four of the six quit taking their anti-reflux medication.